FAQs for participants¶

 Will researchers see my name and know how I performed?¶

 Data collected from participants are never connected to the identities of the participants.
-In most studies, participants’ identity will be completely hidden from researchers .
-A minority of studies may collect participants’ names as required by researchers’ home institutions.
+Studies may collect participants’ names as required by researchers’ home institutions and also for the purpose of compensation (including assigning course credits).
 In those cases, we will warn participants before they start the study, and ensure that the reported names are not linked to the collected data.
 Bottom line: researchers will never be able to connect your data to your identity.

 How much do I get paid/rewarded for each study?¶